What influences UK gas prices? Everything you need to know

 Gas is the primary fuel used for central heating, so more is used when the weather is cold.
 As a result, wholesale gas prices are higher in winter than in summer.
 This means that the timing of your energy switch can make a difference to the rates you pay.

-We’re also competing with other countries to buy more gas in winter, so the price goes up.
+During winter, the UK is also competing with other countries that buy more gas at this time of year.
+This increased demand means prices go up.
 Recent winters have been relatively mild, resulting in lower demand for gas for heating.

-Demand from industrial customers has also been falling, and at the same time, energy efficiency has improved.
+Demand from industrial customers has also fallen, and energy efficiency has improved.
 These factors have put downward pressure on demand and prices, which is good news for the consumer.

-On the other hand, demand from gas-fired power stations is set to increase, with more electricity being generated by gas than coal plants in decline.
+On the other hand, demand from gas-fired power stations is set to increase, with more electricity being generated by gas than by coal plants, which are in decline.
 It’s anticipated that this will increase demand in the summer months when there would usually be a drop.

 Currency movement